plotly/dash/CONTRIBUTING.md

 ```bash
 npm run build  # runs `renderer build` and `npm build` in dcc, html, table
 ```
-To build and install components used in tests on windows, the developer will need to use `npm run first-build` this performs additional first steps.
+On windows, to build and install components used in tests, the developer will need to use `npm run first-build` this performs additional first steps.

 Alternatively one could run part of the build process e.g.
 ```bash